 Some personal fundraising is permitted, once approval has been given by the College.
 Students may raise money for initiatives such as the 40 hour famine, World’s Greatest Shave and if they are involved in a College representative trip or tour.
 Students selected in State/National teams may also apply to raise personal funds.

-Students Resources and Facilities
+Student Resources and Facilities

 Fundraising also takes place for resources and facilities for students at the College.
 Presently we are raising funds to provide more shade throughout the College grounds.